hotosm/osm-merge/docs/validating.md

 [![Missing segments screenshot](assets/validation/small-missingsegments.png){width=300 height=200}](http://5.78.72.214/fieldmapper/images/missingsegments.png)

+Currently any features that are an exact match between the external dataset and OSM are not in the conflated output to reduce the data that needs to be validated.
+If you have OSM loaded into a layer in JOSM, the matched segments will be black lines.

 ## Reference Numbers Don't Match

 If you are using the USGS topographical basemap, you can't depend on